Valari (film): Release and reception

 Valari was released on 6 March 2024 on ETV Win.

-BH Harsh of Cinema Express rated the film 3 out of 5 and quoted that the film is "an uneven yet compelling reimagining of the horror genre".
-Avad Mohammad of OTTPlay rated it 2.5 out of 5 and gave a mixed review citing it as "a routine thriller that does not showcase anything novel", while appreciating the lead cast performances.
+BH Harsh of Cinema Express rated the film 3 out of 5 and quoted that the film is "compelling reimagining of the horror genre".
+Avad Mohammad of OTTPlay rated it 2.5 out of 5 and gave a mixed review citing it as "a non-routine thriller thats novel", appreciating the lead cast performances.